 When I first announced that I was traveling alone for seven weeks, reactions were mainly negative and the first was usually a very exaggerated “aren’t you scared?!”
 Like I said, I never really gave it much thought since I made the decision and hardly thought it was a big deal so the answer was, no I wasn’t scared.

 Now that I’m back, what did I think about traveling alone?
-Holy shit, it is SO AWESOME.
+It was SO AWESOME.
 I could spend as much time as I want in a museum, stop at random cafes at any time, eat whenever I want, walk around aimlessly with no purpose, do anything and everything I wanted and NOT do anything I didn’t want to do.
 It was such a lovely way to travel and discover new places.
 But of course, you can always split up during the day and then meet again at night for dinner and drinks— that would be ideal for traveling.

-Traveling solo is the most liberating and overwhelming sense of freedom you will ever feel.
+Traveling solo was the most liberating and overwhelming sense of freedom you will ever feel.

 I didn’t even visit Park Guell and La Sagrada Familia when I was in Barcelona.
 GASP you say?
 Well, exactly.
 All I wanted to do in Barcelona was beach, eat, shop and party and I did just that.
 The only reason I saw the Eiffel Tower in Paris was because I was walking around aimlessly and stumbled upon it by accident otherwise I might have not even bothered with it at all.
 I have a feeling I’ll be back in those cities anyway and my mindset was that I can always see those sites next time, so I had no regrets.